contigon/Pingcastle-Scheduled-Report-By-Mail/README.md

 Features:
 1. Automatically sownloads the latest version PingCastle
 2. Updates PingCastle to newer versions if exists
-3. Execute PingCastle in order to generate a domain health report
+3. Execute PingCastle full audit in order to generate a domain health report
 4. Compare values with previous report
 5. Sends the HTML report using Gmail
 6. Option to run as a scheduled task